lqueryvg/sftp-lambda/README.md

 ## Infrastructure Configuraion

 Deployment of related resources (e.g. SQS queues) is up to you.
 Sample configurations are provided (TODO).
 Serverless is recommended.

 ## Design

 ### pull (S3 <- SFTP)

-- schedule via CloudWatch cron
+- scheduled via CloudWatch cron
 - connects to SFTP server & copy recursive tree structure to S3 bucket
-- moved copies files to `.done` directory (TODO: in same structure ?)
+- moves copied files to `.done` directory (TODO: in same structure ?)
 - on error, this lambda fails
 - TODO: document the target path

 ### push (S3 -> SFTP)

-- called when a single object is uploaded to S3 bucket
+- called when a single object is uploaded to an S3 bucket
-- first check if object already marked as synced
+- first check if the object already marked as synced
   - TODO: is this necessary ?
-- pushes single file to SFTP server
+- pushes a single file to SFTP server
   - if it succeeds, marks meta data on object as synced
 - on error:
   - push failed event to SQS
-  - the lambda succeeds
+  - after pushing the event onto the pushRetry queue, the lambda must SUCCEED
-    - the lambda must succeed even though there was an error, otherwise the AWS Lambda service will pushRetry same object, pushing multiple events for the same object into the pushRetry queue
+    - this seems counter-intuitive, but the lambda must succeed even hough there was an error, otherwise the AWS Lambda service will retry the same object, pushing multiple events for the same object onto the pushRetry queue
-    - TODO: another approach
-      - the lambda fails & S3 service will try to call it again
-      - use the lambda context object to detect the final re-try
-      - only push SQS message on final pushRetry
-      - this approach is more complicated but might be beneficial if the cause of failure is a transient, fleeting problem on the FTP server, e.g. too many network connections
-        - if the cause of failure is that the FTP server is down, it would be better to call pushRetry later (i.e. the current design)

 ### pushRetry (S3 -> SFTP)

-- schedule via CloudWatch cron
+- scheduled via CloudWatch cron
-- for each failed event message on pushRetry queue
+- for each failed event message on the pushRetry queue
   - first, check if object already synced
     - TODO: is this necessary ?
-  - write a each file to SFTP server
+  - write the file to the SFTP server
-  - if successful, delete the message from the pushRetry queue
+  - if successful, delete message from the pushRetry queue
-- on error, the lambda fails
+- on error, this lambda should fail

 ## Diagrams